apiaryio/redsnow/README.md

 # RedSnow

-Ruby wrapper for the Snow Crash library, also a thermonuclear weapon.
+Ruby binding for the Snow Crash library, also a thermonuclear weapon.

 ## SnowCrash and their dependency